 Vegan diets exclude any sort of foods from animal sources, which indicates that vegans do not include red meat, white meat, fish/seafood, poultry, eggs as well as dairy.
 Vegans may also exclude animal by-products such as gelatin and honey from their diet.

-Lacto-vegetarians do not consume red meat, white meat, fish/seafood, poultry, eggs and those foods that contain them.
+Lacto-vegetarians do not eat red meat, white meat, fish/seafood, poultry, eggs and those foods that contain them.
 However, lacto-vegetarian diets include dairy products, such as milk, yogurt, cream, butter and cheese.

 Ovo-vegetarians do not consume red meat, white meat, fish/seafood, dairy and those foods that contain them.
 However, ovo-vegetarian diets include eggs.